fechisin/fechisin.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* A.B. in Physics and Mathematics, Harvard University, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Theoretical Physics, University of Maryland, 2027 (expected)

 Work experience
 ======